-The open-access model functions in the in-country programs in Eurasia and the Baltics and in Cuba.
-It is also used for Iranians belonging to religious minority groups and for Iraqis with links to the United States.
-The open-access program for individuals from El Salvador, Guatemala, and Honduras with lawfully present parents in the United States will be phased out in early FY 2018.
+The open-access model has functioned well in the in-country programs, including the long-standing programs in Eurasia and the Baltics, and in Cuba.
+It was also used successfully for Vietnamese for nearly thirty years (1980-2009), and Bosnian refugees during the 1990s.
+It is now in use for Iranians belonging religious minorities, Iraqis with links to the United States, and individuals from El Salvador, Guatemala, and Honduras with lawfully present parents in the United States.